tinymce/tinymce-docs/_includes/commands/advtable-cmds.md

 ### `mceSortTableAdvanced`

-`mceSortTableAdvanced` accepts an object with the following value pairs:
+`mceSortTableAdvanced` accepts an object with the following key-value pairs:

 - `sortby` - `'row'` or `'column'`
 - `roworcol` - a zero-indexed integer in a string representing the row from the top of the table or column from the left of the table.